 For example, if agents notice that customers who purchase a particular product are more likely to return it, you can take steps to improve its quality.
 Or, if agents see that customers who interact with your customer service team have a higher lifetime value, you can invest in making sure those interactions are as positive as possible.

-Examples of Events You Should Track within Your Timeline
+Examples of Events You Should Track Within Your Timeline

 Customer events, also known as customer-acquisition events, are key moments in the customer journey where a brand has the golden opportunity to make a lasting impression.